df478/alacrity-website/docs/ci-cd-integration/deploy-from-gitlab.md

 #### Alternative Method

-Alternatively, you can use a webhook instead of `docker run df478/cli-alacrity:v1.0.0 alacrity-cli deploy....`.
+Alternatively, you can use a webhook instead of `docker run df478/cli-alacrity:latest alacrity deploy....`.
 This method is a bit more complex.

 The following is NOT A WORKING example.
 Instead, it's just a hint on what steps are needed for the webhook method to work.